K97i/K97i.github.io/_posts/K9-Rants/2024-06-09-TunesFromTheMonastery.md

 Now that we covered the story of how the album came to be, let's talk about the songs!

 The album covers a wide range of genres.
 From Future House with Compatible Now, to Alternative with Edge, to Rock with Let the Water Flow and Other Side, to, of course, full on Ballads with Save Myself.
 This is the widest range I have ever produced and it really pushes my own personal boundaries of what I'm comfortable working in.
-Each individual song has its own character assigned to it and each have a specific context.
+Each individual song has its own character assigned to it and each has a specific context.
 For example, A Place We Called Home is about Kai's relationship with his parents, Edge is about finding Wu in Season 8: Sons of Garmadon, etc.

 Let's go over each song individually!